M-Scott-Lassiter/Alphanumeric-Encoder/CONTRIBUTING.md

 ### Testing

-This project uses Jest for testing.
-To run the test suite, run:
+This project uses Jest for testing. `index.test.js` contains the test suite.
+To execute it, run:

 ```
 npm run test